-With the implementation of the new ETIAS visa waiver scheme in 2021, foreign nationals and citizens of the European microstates may be concerned about how the regulations will affect their travels.
+With the implementation of the new ETIAS visa waiver scheme towards the end of 2022, foreign nationals and citizens of the European microstates may be concerned about how the regulations will affect their travels.

 Do Andorran, Monaguesque, Sammarinese, and Vanticanien passport holders need an ETIAS to travel to the rest of Europe?